vault27/Foundation/paloalto.md

 ## Packet capture

 - Packets are captured on the dataplane vs on the interface
+- Packet captures are session-based, so a single filter is capable of capturing both client2server and server2client
+- Offloaded sessions can't be captured so offloading may need to be disabled temporarily.
+An offloaded session will display 'layer7 processing: completed' in the show session details
+- When filtering is enabled, new sessions are marked for filtering and can be captured, but existing sessions are not being filtered and may need to be restarted to be able to capture them
+- Allowed traffic can be seen in the following stages: Firewall, Transmit, Receive
+- Dropped traffic can be seen in the following stages: Receive, Drop
+- Receive stage is good to use if we need to make sure that traffic reaches FW in general
+- Transmit stage is good to make sure that traffic successfully passed and left FW and how it was NATed

 **Filters**
 - Filters are not mandatory

 **Stages**
 - drop stage is where packets get discarded.
 The reasons may vary and, for this part, the global counters may help identify if the drop was due to a policy deny, a detected threat, or something else
 - receive stage captures the packets as they ingress the firewall before they go into the firewall engine.
-When NAT is configured, these packets will be pre-NAT
+When NAT is configured, these packets will be pre-NAT - only incoming packets
 - transmit stage captures packets how they egress out of the firewall engine.
-If NAT is configured, these will be post-NAT
+If NAT is configured, these will be post-NAT - only outgoing packets
-- firewall stage captures packets in the firewall stage
+- firewall stage captures packets in the firewall stage - only incoming packets before NAT

+If Ping is allowed you will see the following:
+- Nothing in drop stage
+- In Receive stage: Incoming packets before NAT on all interfaces involved for both request and response, no outgoing packets - only incoming
+- In Firewall stage: The same as in Receive, if there is no filtering
+- In Transmit stage: only outgoing packets after NAT

+If ping is allowed you will see the following:
+- Receive and drop stages are the same - all incoming requests are received and dropped
+- No Firewall and Transmit stages

 ## Log filtering